 When Brookview House opened its doors in 1990 two bedroom apartments rented for less than $600 and families – primarily women with children — were the smallest segment of the homeless population.
 Since then, much has changed.
 Family homelessness has escalated and faced with rents they cannot afford, families appeal to state agencies for shelter.
 Every night thousands of families live in shelters and the state has opened motels to accommodate the overflow.

 THE BROOKVIEW MODEL

 Brookview is recognized for its innovative approach to providing housing and services.
-Our objective is to provide a safe, supportive environment while moms and children pursue education, job training, and/or employment leading to personal and economic self-sufficiency.
+Our objective is to provide a safe, supportive environment while moms, children and youths pursue education, job training, and/or employment leading to personal and economic self-sufficiency.

-Our two-generation model helps both moms and children develop tangible skills, and address cognitive, behavioral, attitudinal, and social factors.
-Many elements come together to make Brookview one of the most innovative programs serving homeless families:
+Our two-generation model helps moms, children and youths develop tangible skills, and address cognitive, behavioral, attitudinal, and social factors.
+Many elements come together to make Brookview one of the most innovative programs serving families:

-- Safe, functional and attractive housing – Youth programs are on-site, housing and support services are the norm, and staff is dedicated to helping moms and kids succeed
+- Safe, functional and attractive housing – Youth development programs and support services are on-site and staff is dedicated to helping families succeed.

-- Opportunities for change – Moms and kids transform their lives and pursue their dreams through a full range of skill building, health and wellness workshops
+- Opportunities for change – Moms, children and youths transform their lives and pursue their dreams through a full range of skill building, health and wellness workshops.

-- Partnerships – Brookview convenes nonprofit and for profit communities – mental health, policy makers, educators, advocates, corporations – to share resources and identify strategies that help homeless families succeed.
-Partners include: Lesley University, William James College, Northeastern University, Milton Academy, Fontbonne Academy, Boston Scientific, TripAdvisor, Brown Brothers Harriman, Cityscapes
+- Strategic Partnerships – Brookview convenes nonprofit and for profit communities of practice – behavioral health, policy makers, educators, advocates, foundations and corporations – to share resources and identify strategies that help homeless families succeed.
+Partners include: Lesley University, William James College, Northeastern University, Milton Academy, Community Labor United, New England United for Justice, Wellington Management Foundation, Boston Scientific, TripAdvisor, Brown Brothers Harriman, Cityscapes and more.